nakajima/twitter-db/README.md

 *The Dumbest Thing I've Ever Done*

+Use a private Twitter account for your database.
+I mean don't.
+But this will let you do it.
+Kind of!

 ## Usage (don't)

 This doesn't even really work.
 Look at the source for a thing that kind of works.
 Also